HL7/davinci-ehrx/input/intro-notes/StructureDefinition-hrex-task-data-request-intro.md

 When a task is complete but yields no information (empty search results), an empty search-set Bundle will be returned.
 However, if searching is performed by document code, the result will be a 'failed' status with a statusReason.text indicating that no matching documents existed.

-Other Da Vinci IGs may further refine this profile to further refine the request mechanism and/or to constrain the location or permitted content of the returned data.
+Other Da Vinci IGs can further derive from this profile to further refine the request mechanism and/or to constrain the location or permitted content of the returned data.